certtools/intelmq/docs/user/bots.rst

    .. code-block:: json

       "columns": "malware.name,extra.tags"

-* `strip_chars` -  a set of characters to remove as leading/trailing characters(default: ` ` or whitespace)
+* `strip_chars` -  a set of characters to remove as leading/trailing characters(default: space)

 *Parameters for replacing chars*

 * `replace_column` - key from data format
 * `old_value` - the string to search for
 * `new_value` - the string to replace the old value with
 * `replace_count` - number specifying how many occurrences of the old value you want to replace(default: `1`)

 *Parameters for splitting string to list of string*

 * `split_column` - key from data format
 * `split_separator` - specifies the separator to use when splitting the string(default: `,`)